Dr. Aysha Bodenhamer

 Dr. Amy Rubens is returning as an instructor with the Governor's School for the fourth time, and she also serves as the program's Assistant Director for Curriculum.
 At Radford University, she teaches courses in American literature, professional/business writing, and writing in digital environments.
 The health humanities (also called the medical humanities) is one of her primary research and teaching interests, and she believes that this field can benefit all learners, regardless of career path.
 Her research in the health humanities has been published in The Journal of Medical Humanities and Persona Studies, and she also has a chapter appearing in a forthcoming textbook on health humanities research methods.
 As Radford's inaugural Presidential Fellow, this fall Dr. Rubens will explore the creation of academic programs in the health humanities under the guidance of President Brian O. Hemphill and his executive staff.

-Ms. Gabriella Smith
+Dr. Gabriella Smith

-Gabriella V. Smith is a sociologist who earned her BA from the University of Missouri in her native Kansas City, then went on to earn a MA at the University of Kansas and will be awarded her PhD from the University of Virginia in May of 2019.
+Gabriella V. Smith is a sociologist who earned her BA from the University of Missouri in her native Kansas City, then went on to earn a MA at the University of Kansas and was awarded her PhD from the University of Virginia in May of 2019.
 Her research interests include the hidden ways that culture, gender, and race intersect.
 Dr. Smith loves to dive into complicated topics in the classroom, and places special emphasis on making students comfortable talking about difficult subjects like racism.
 She’s an avowed lover of animals, tea enthusiast, and plant geek.

 Mr. Joe Staniunas